 Keys are arranged through academic departmental offices.
-Regular building hours are 7:00 a.m. to 7:00 p.m., Monday through Friday.
-Access to the buildings at other times should be coordinated through your departmental office.
+Access to the building should be coordinated through your departmental office.

-Given the significant amount of specialized and valuable equipment, chemicals, and information in our university buildings and classrooms, it is vitally important that you remain vigilant about security issues on campus at all times.
+Given the significant amount of specialized and valuable equipment, chemicals, and information in our university buildings and classrooms, it is vitally important that you always remain vigilant about security issues on campus.
 Please be sure to report any security concerns to the Office of Campus Security at extension 2373.